hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - <span style="color: #bb6600;">filter NSEL events</span> based on the traffic and event type, then sends records to different collectors
     - a capability of ASA NetwFlow: <span style="color: #bb6600;">filter NSEL events based on traffic</span>
     - delay the export of flow-create events -> <span style="color: #bb6600;">flow-create events delayed</span>
+  - a feature of NetFlow Secure Event Logging: <span style="color: #bb6600;">export only records that indicate significant events in a flow</span>
   - statement about the configuration of Cisco ASA NetFlow v9 Secure Event Logging: <code style="color: #bb6600">flow-export event-type</code> must be defined under a policy
   - a characteristic of Cisco ASA Netflow v9 Secure Event Logging: <code style="color: #bb6600">track flow-create, flow-teardown, and flow-denied events</span>
   - a feature of Cisco NetFlow Secure Event Logging for Cisco ASAs: <span style="color: #bb6600;">Flow-create events are delayed</span>